Distance from Center of Gravity to Ground.

 The CG Height of your car might be available from the Web, you could estimate it (based on weight and location of all major components), or you can use one of these CG Height calculators.

 The numbers already entered are just examples and can be overwritten.
 If you enter decimals, please use a decimal point.
 Metric System users will have to use the decimal point too, as the "comma" will not work.

 For raising rear wheels, see tips and warnings below (raising front wheels instead, see also last paragraph).

 * Wheel Base: On vehicles with different wheel diameters front vs. rear, the wheel base is measured between the projections of the wheel centers on the ground.
 Not between the physical wheel centers.

-** When calculating CG-Height, the diameter of the raised wheels is not part of the calculation.
+** Rolling Radius: The distance between wheel center and ground.
+When calculating CG-Height, the rolling radius of the raised wheels is not part of the calculation.
 This holds true for a car with different wheel diameters front to rear.
 A lot of confusion exists because of the misconception that the wheelbase is a line that connects front and rear wheel centers.
 However, the wheelbase is the shortest distance between the lines that connect the centers of both front and rear tire contact patches (on vehicles with equal front and rear tire diameters, this distance simply happens to be the same as the length of the line that connects front and rear wheel centers, spindles, or axles).

 TIPS on HOW TO MEASURE "h" and "WFR"